LukasBombach/next-super-performance/README.md

 as 2 packages:

 - `pool-attendant-preact` A library that implements partialy hydration with preact x
-- `next-super-performace` A Next.js plugin that uses pool-attendant-preact to improve client side performance
+- `next-super-performance` A Next.js plugin that uses pool-attendant-preact to improve client side performance

-On top of partial hydration we will implement loading strategies including `critical CSS`, `critical JS`, `lazy loading`, `preloading ressources`, etc. as part of next-super-performace.
+On top of partial hydration we will implement loading strategies including `critical CSS`, `critical JS`, `lazy loading`, `preloading ressources`, etc. as part of next-super-performance.

 ## Documentation